akifmdnor/entity-account/README.md

 ## Running the project

 1. cp .env.example .env
-2. ./vendor/bin/sail up
-3. ./vendor/bin/sail composer install
+2. docker-compose up -d (make sure localhost and port 80 is not occupied)
-4. ./vendor/bin/sail db:seed to add example entities
+3. ./vendor/bin/sail db:seed to add example entities
-5. Go to http://localhost/api/documentation to access the API
+4. Go to http://localhost/api/documentation to access the API

 ## Highlights & Requirements